Spring Break, March 13-17: Classes Canceled, Offices Closed:

-Dr. Limke-McLean began her professional career as a Research Assistant/Statistical Research Specialist at the Oklahoma Criminal Justice Resource Center (OCJRC) where she worked from 1998 to 2002.
+Limke-McLean began her professional career as a Research Assistant/Statistical Research Specialist at the Oklahoma Criminal Justice Resource Center (OCJRC) where she worked from 1998 to 2002.
 During that time, she also served as an Interviewer/Assistant Site Coordinator for the Arrestee Drug Abuse Monitoring (ADAM) project through the National Institute of Justice (NIJ) from 2000 to 2002.
-From 2005 to 2007, Dr. Limke-McLean worked as an Associate Director in Special Education Services for the Oklahoma State Department of Education (OSDE-SES).
+From 2005 to 2007, Limke-McLean worked as an Associate Director in Special Education Services for the Oklahoma State Department of Education (OSDE-SES).
 She left the OSDE-SES to pursue a full-time career in higher education in 2007.

-Graduate Courses - Statistics; Research Methods I; Research Methods II; Experimental Design; Psychology and Law; Behavior Forensics; Modern Learning Theories; Intimate Relationships; Psychology and Religion; Psychology in Film; Advanced Social Psychology; Theories of Personality
+Graduate Courses - Statistics; Research Methods I; Research Methods II; Experimental Design; Psychology and Law; Behavior Forensics; Modern Learning Theories; Intimate Relationships; Psychology of Religion; Psychology in Film; Advanced Social Psychology; Theories of Personality

 Research, Published Work, and Scholarly Activities

 *Students’ names in boldface

 Russell, T. D., & Limke-McLean, A. (in press).
 You can’t pick your family: Parental differential treatment and attachment.
 Journal of Scientific Psychology.

 Schrantz, K. N., Nesmith, B. L., Limke-McLean, A., & Vanhoy, M. (2021).
 I’ll confess to be included: Social exclusion predicts likelihood of false confession.
 Journal of Police and Criminal Psychology. https://doi.org/10.1007/s11896-020-09414-x